How to Add More High-Quality Protein to Your Diet

 No. 1: Organic

 Buying certified USDA Organic protein is a biggie.
-The little green certified organic seal means that the food was produced without any toxic pesticides, antibiotics, growth hormones or GMOs.
+The little green certified organic seal means that the food was produced without toxic pesticides, antibiotics, artificial growth hormones, or GMOs.
 It requires a lot of real, green pasture for cows and plenty of appropriate outdoor access for other species.
 It is an act of Congress that has real, legal consequences if a farm, processor, or brand goes out of line.
 Considering these factors, organic protein is something to favor if you’re able.
 Read more about what certified organic means.

 People enjoying a beautiful breakfast with Organic Valley® Eggs and Organic Valley Grassmilk®